-This policy provides guidance to the City of Los Angeles WorkSource Centers (WSC) and YouthSource Centers (YSC) on reporting leveraged resources that support program participants.
-In addition, the policy provides specific guidance for the WorkSource/AJCC system on reporting training leveraged resources mandated by California Senate Bill (SB) 734 as modified by California Assembly Bill (AB) 1149.
+This policy provides guidance to the City of Los Angeles America's Job Center of CaliforniaSM (AJCC) operators, locally known as WorkSource Centers (WSC) and YouthSource Centers (YSC), on reporting leveraged resources that support program participants.
+In addition, the policy provides specific guidance for the AJCCs on reporting training leveraged resources mandated by California Senate Bill (SB) 734 as modified by California Assembly Bill (AB) 1149.